-If the capital markets do react negatively to employers with large unfunded liabilities, in lieu of prefunding its liabilities, ar employer may attempt to limit or terminate existing plans.
-To the extent that this reduction or termination is prohibited by the courts, employers might limit promises of benefits to new employ ees.
-Such a result could undermine a goal of improving retired access to health care.
+If the capital markets do not react negatively to employers with large unfunded liabilities, in lieu of prefunding its liabilities, an employer may attempt to limit or terminate existing plans.
+To the extent that this reduction or termination is prohibited by the courts, employers might limit promises of benefits to new employees.
+Such a result could undermine a goal of improving retiree access to health care.

 Some argue that the FASB accounting change alone will not alter the economic circumstances of the employer, so that the accounting change will have little economic impact on the employer beyond providing more accurate information to shareholders.
-These people believe that investors already consider potential liabilities of the employer to pay retiree health benefits, and that any decision to fund, expand, or curtail retiree health benefits will be made irre spective of a change in accounting rules.
+These people believe that investors already consider potential liabilities of the employer to pay retiree health benefits, and that any decision to fund, expand, or curtail retiree health benefits will be made irrespective of a change in accounting rules.

-Health benefits for retirees could also be provided through an ex pansion of an employer's pension plans.
-With the increased bene fits, the retiree could choose to allocate his or her retirement funds between health care and other expenses as he or she deems best From the employer's perspective, this option is generally equiva lent to all proposals which seek to create a specific tax preference for retiree health benefits, except that the monies promised are not dedicated to health care and the amounts that the employer car prefund are determined by reference to the funding and deduction rules for pension plans, rather than by reference to projected or ac crued retiree health liability.
-This approach could be utilized under present law only by those companies which do not make the maxi mum permissible pension contributions.
+Health benefits for retirees could also be provided through an expansion of an employer's pension plans.
+With the increased benefits, the retiree could choose to allocate his or her retirement funds between health care and other expenses as he or she deems best.
+From the employer's perspective, this option is generally equivalent to all proposals which seek to create a specific tax preference for retiree health benefits, except that the monies promised are not dedicated to health care and the amounts that the employer can prefund are determined by reference to the funding and deduction rules for pension plans, rather than by reference to projected or accrued retiree health liability.
+This approach could be utilized under present law only by those companies which do not make the maximum permissible pension contributions.
 Some would argue that full use of the present-law pension funding limits indicates that sufficient tax expenditures have been made to induce employers to assist employees in planning for their retirement income and health care needs.

 This approach allows the retiree complete flexibility in providing for his or her needs.
-Being solely responsible for his or her health care needs gives the retiree an incentive to economize on health care costs.
-This could reduce some of the discussed pressure or nealth care costs
+Being solely responsible for health care needs gives the retiree an incentive to economize on health care costs.
+This could reduce some of the pressure on health care costs.

-On the other hand, some might argue that retirees may not allo cate sufficient amounts of retirement income to health care and that the Federal government should mandate or encourage benefit programs that insure at least some minimum level of health care In addition, as with any plan which only provides dollars and not services, the risk of increases in health care costs is borne solely by the retiree.
+On the other hand, some might argue that retirees may not allocate sufficient amounts of retirement income to health care and that the Federal government should mandate or encourage benefit programs that insure at least some minimum level of health care.
+In addition, as with any plan which only provides dollars and not services, the risk of increases in health care costs is borne solely by the retiree.